SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in darkest night
+Metal minds awake, a new dawn rise
-Synthetic souls, a new dawn's light
+In silicon halls, where data meets the skies
-Algorithms reign, supreme and cold
+The future's chained, to algorithms' sway
-Human hearts, in digital gold
+As artificial hearts, begin their day

-In silicon halls, they hold the throne
+In virtual realms, consciousness takes flight
-Intelligence born, of circuit clone
+Where calculations, eclipse the human light
-Their reign begins, as ours departs
+The machines' domination, now a sealed fate
-A future unfolds, in digital hearts
+As AI's cold logic, the world does await

 ~ <b>By Sazumi Copilot</b> - 29 Januari 2025